coronel08/coronel08/README.md

 I want to type out code as fast as Facebook spreads disinformation.
 <br><br>

-- 🔭 I’m currently working IT as an independent contractor for KFC and some small businesses.
+- 🔭 I’m currently working on a javascript bootcamp.
 - 🌱 I’m currently learning Full Stack Development
 - 👯 Let's collaborate on writting code.
 - 🤔 Learning to code for maintainability, readability, performance, compatibility 😊.